-- The FireWall defines different modes to execute embedded software (supervisor/non-supervisor). - The different modes provide restricted access privilege to the memories, and to the MCU peripheral registers.
-In case of illegal accesses performed by the embedded software, a security action is invoked.
+- The FireWall defines five modes to execute embedded software: - Supervisor - Non-supervisor - The different modes provide restricted access priveleges to the meories, and to the MCU perhiperal registers. - If a protected address is accessed by the non-supervisor software, a security interrupt is invoked.